What is vulnerability scanning? Best practices & challenges

 Modern vulnerability scanning tools must do more than enumerate CVEs.
 In cloud-native environments, effective scanning depends on coverage, context, and the ability to reduce risk without slowing teams down.
 When evaluating a vulnerability scanning solution, these capabilities matter most.

-Vulnerability scanning should provide comprehensive visibility across cloud environments without relying on agents.
-Agentless approaches reduce operational overhead and eliminate blind spots caused by missed installations or offline workloads.
+Effective scanning requires visibility across both code and runtime without relying on agents.
+Agentless approaches reduce operational overhead and eliminate blind spots from missed installations or offline workloads.

 Contextual, risk-based prioritization